Mormehtar/eslahan/readme.md

 Defines datetime field.
 It returns now by default.
 If only `from` passed, field will be a random datetime from `from` to now.
 If only `to` passed, field will be random datetime from now to `to`.
 If `from` and `to` passed, field will be random datetime from `from` to `to`.
+From **version 2.1.0** writes down to DB string in ISO format.
+And allows `transformer` parameter.
+Transformer may be a function to transform value before DB writing, or `null` to suppress default transformation.
 #### decimal(options) -> fieldGenerator
 Defines decimal field.
 It returns string with number from `from` to `to` with `fractionalDigits` digits after dot.
 By default it returns number in trange 0-100 with two digits after dot.